lethal233/lethal233.github.io/_pages/about.md

   - /about.html
 ---

 I am a senior undergraduate student at the [CSE](http://cse.sustech.edu.cn) department of [SUSTech](https://www.sustech.edu.cn), under the supervision of [Prof. Yepang Liu](https://yepangliu.github.io) in SQLab research group.
 My research interest is related to software engineering.
-Currently, I am working on research projects in to web testing.
+Currently, I am working on research projects in web testing.

 # Education